Cosine256/spelunky-2-tas-wizard/spelunky-fyi/info.md

 ## I Need Your Feedback

-TAS Wizard is a brand new mod.
-Up until the release, I was the only person who had ever used it.
-It's a very complicated mod, and although I've tried my best to make it robust and usable, I doubt that I got everything right on the first try.
-I need your help with testing it.
+TAS Wizard is a complicated mod.
+Although I've tried my best to make it robust and suitable for public use, most of its functionality is based on my own personal needs and preferences, and I can't be sure I've tested every possible edge case.
 I want to know about any bugs or other issues you encounter while using TAS Wizard.
 If I don't know that an issue exists, then I can't fix it.

 Before submitting an issue, check the [Known Issues and Limitations](https://github.com/Cosine256/spelunky-2-tas-wizard#known-issues-and-limitations) on Github to see whether I already know about a particular issue.
-Please submit your issues and feedback in the #tas-wizard channel on [my Discord server](https://discord.gg/ZMBXuGRPt4).
+Please submit your issues and feedback in the `#tas-wizard` channel on [my Discord server](https://discord.gg/ZMBXuGRPt4).
 If you know how to submit issues on the Github project, then that is also acceptable, but is not required.
 Please do not privately message me about TAS Wizard issues, as this prevents other people from seeing whether a problem has already been reported or is being discussed.
 The following are examples of things I would like to know about:

 - Errors or bugs.
 Please provide thorough steps on how the reproduce the issue.
 - Desync issues.
 If you have a TAS file that does not play back consistently despite always using the same settings, then I want to look into it.